janklab/MlxShake/README.md

 ## Acknowledgments

 ExportMlx is based on, and started out as a fork of, MathWorker Michio Inoue's [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) tool.
+ExportMlx can largely be viewed as a productization of livescript2markdown.

 The Live Script to LaTeX export code is informed by Pavel Roslovets's [Live-Script-to-Markdown-Converter toolbox](https://github.com/roslovets/Live-Script-to-Markdown-Converter).